Lane Splitting

 In a statement issued by the Motorcycle Industry Council in 20114, the trade group states: “In full consideration of the risks and benefits of lane splitting, the Motorcycle Industry Council supports state laws that allow lane splitting under reasonable restrictions.”

-Passing legislation to permit lane splitting may be the easiest part of the process.
-Significant effort would subsequently be required to educate the law enforcement community, officials and administrators within state departments of transportation and public safety, prosecutors, the judiciary and the general motoring public on the benefits to those groups and motorcyclists to make lane splitting safe for everyone.
-Using public service announcements and campaigns, traditional broadcast and print media, social media, and other forms of information sharing could assist in highlighting the safety, congestion reduction, and other benefits of lane splitting.
+Passing legislation to permit lane splitting is often the first step.
+Significant efforts to educate riders, and the general motoring public on the benefits. should also be instituted.
+Using public service announcements and other forms of information sharing could assist in highlighting the safety, congestion reduction, and other benefits of lane splitting.

 The AMA endorses rider responsibility and actions that make roadways safer for motorcyclists.
-While research and evidence suggest that lane splitting may reduce a motorcyclist’s risk exposure somewhat, we are cautious to issue a blanket endorsement supporting the practice.
-In particular, experience has taught us that the legislative process and the implementation of new laws are fraught with uncertainty.
+Experience has taught us that the legislative process and the implementation of new laws are fraught with uncertainty.
 A straightforward lane splitting bill may easily be amended with provisions that the AMA and the motorcycling community would find unacceptable.
 Provisions such as mandatory helmet use in an adult-choice state or mandatory minimum medical insurance coverage provisions would quickly poison an otherwise well-intentioned effort.

-Motorcyclists who oppose lane splitting should remember that it is optional in California.
+Motorcyclists who oppose lane splitting should remember that even where allowed it remains optional.
 Permitting lane splitting is not the same as requiring it, so those opposed to the practice should consider the desires of other motorcyclists who believe they would benefit from it.
 Lane splitting is an issue of choice.

 Even with the best intentions and organization, inappropriate behavior by motorcyclists can quickly garner a large negative response from the motoring public.
-With the easy availability of video systems and the Internet, a few postings of public roadway stunting, such as speeding past motorists stuck in traffic, could sour a legitimate campaign to approve lane splitting in a state.
+For example, a few postings of public roadway stunting or riders recklessly speeding past motorists stuck in traffic, could sour a legitimate campaign to win approval for lane splitting in a state.

-While the AMA has long advocated responsible riding practices and does not condone any behavior that violates the rules of the road, we caution that the future of lane splitting in any state could be derailed by the actions of a few irresponsible motorcyclists.
-Advocates of lane splitting should be prepared to counter any negative responses they receive from legislators and those responsible for implementing lane splitting laws.
+While the AMA has long advocated responsible riding practices and does not condone any behavior that violates the rules of the road, we caution that the future of lane splitting in any state could be derailed by the actions of a few irresponsible riders.
+Advocates of lane splitting should be prepared to counter any negative responses they receive from legislators and those responsible for implementing associated laws.

 Given the ongoing success of lane splitting in California6 and the recent enthusiasm for lane splitting and/or filtering in other states, the AMA endorses these practices and will assist groups and individuals working to bring legal lane splitting and/or filtering to their states.